Key points

 - Soils are essential to plant life, supporting ecosystems and agriculture.

-- Climate change will affect soils, leading to changes in soil erosion, organic carbon, nutrients and alkalinity.
+- Climate change will affect soils through changes in temperature and rainfall.

-- Decreasing soil carbon due to climate change also has implications for accounting of carbon emissions from the land, which is an important avenue for NSW to meet its Net Zero Emissions by 2050 target.
+- Decreasing soil carbon due to climate change has implications for the how carbon emissions from land are accounted for – this affects our ability to regulate and offset emissions, which is needed for NSW to meet its Net Zero Emissions by 2050 target.

 The importance of soils in NSW

 Soils support the growth of most plant life.
 They are a crucial element of land-based ecosystems and agriculture.
-In NSW, the gross value of agricultural production was $11.2 billion in 2019–20.
+Agriculture is the largest contributor to the NSW primary industries sector – the gross value of the sector reached $21 billion in 2022–23.

 Because soils form extremely slowly, protecting our soils and their health is essential.
 Important measures of soil health include: